microsoft/api-guidelines/graph/GuidelinesGraph.md

 Success:
-we've decided in the past that we can't change 200 to 202
+we've decided in the past that we can't change 200 to 202 204 to 200 should be allowed? maybe with a "feature flag" header? header isn't really different than `$select`s or the representation prefer header?

 //// TODO can any other changes be made?

 Error: